The Haight

 Feelings of helplessness grew.
 Crippling daily accounts in major papers, the underground press and TV.
 Bombs, exploding fragments, jellied gasoline.

 Around the end of 1965 the San Francisco Mime Troupe had gotten themselves into a legal bind and Bill Graham, who was their business manager at the time, sponsored a concert to help cover the bills.
 The show, held at a warehouse in the Mission District, featured new bands with strange names, the Jefferson Airplane, the Great Society and a couple others.
-The fund raiser raised some funds, Graham saw a buck to be made and followed up with shows at the old Fillmore Auditorium.
+The fund raiser raised some funds.
+Bill Graham saw a buck to be made and followed up with shows at the old Fillmore Auditorium.
 The Butterfield Blues Band played in March, Elvin Bishop and Michael Bloomfield on guitar.
-Around the same time Chet Helms formed The Family Dog and started organizing shows at the Avalon Ballroom downtown and in Golden Gate Park.
+Around the same time Chet Helms formed The Family Dog and started organizing shows at the Avalon Ballroom toward downtown and in Golden Gate Park.

-Some including Alan Ginsburg considered some aspects of the anti war movement an effort to start another opposing war.
-He advocated compassion for one and all, be they honorable or delusional and corrupt.
+Ginsburg advocated compassion for one and all, be they honorable or delusional and corrupt.
 It’s about how we live our daily lives.
 We become the challenge.
 In the post fifties clean-cut era, for example, long hair brought on occasional dirty looks and rude treatment, like black people might experience.
 There was of course a big difference.
 A man could cut his hair but he couldn’t change the color of his skin.

 Living in the Haight Ashbury was like being in a tribe.
 Everyone seemed to be either a film maker or a musician.
 The Slick brothers, a couple of film makers, had formed the Great Society as a lark but immediately acquired a following.
 Jerry’s wife, Grace Slick, had a powerful voice.

 The Great Society played Ken Kesey’s Acid Trips festival at Longshoreman’s Hall along with the Jefferson Airplane.
 A few weeks later the Great Society ceased to exist, Signe Anderson quit the Jefferson Airplane and Grace Slick joined the Jefferson Airplane.
-It all melded together over time.

-Later that week Jan and I pulled up in front of her place on the Norton.
+Later that week Jan and Harry pulled up in front of her place on the Norton.
 Her father had been waiting.
 He scowled at the motorcycle.
 Jan headed into her place and Roddy asked “What is this?”

 Roddy slowly extended his hand.
 “My name is Roddy.
 What is your interest in my daughter?”
 Roddy had an enormous nose.